On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Gerber--Shiu functions

 \end{Def}

-Of course, such a function $F$ is not unique.
-In the next sections, we construct special Gerber-Shiu functions that are {\bf continuous} on $\mbb R$ for continuous payoffs $w$ and {\bf continuously differentiable} on $\mbb R$ if $X$ has unbounded variation and $w$ is continuously differentiable, starting with the case of exponential and polynomial payoffs (note that neither $\mc V^{a,b}_{w}$, $\mc U^{a,b}_{w},$ nor $W^{(q)}$ are continuous or continuously differentiable on $\mbb R$ in general).
+Of course, such a function $F$ is not unique (as the addition of multiples of $W^{(q)}$ to a Gerber--Shiu function yields another Gerber--Shiu function).
+It is shown below that there exists a special choice $F_w$ of Gerber--Shiu function that is \emph{continuous} on $\mbb R$ for continuous payoffs $w$ and \emph{continuously differentiable} on $\mbb R$ if $X$ has unbounded variation and $w$ is continuously differentiable (recall that $W^{(q)}$ is continuous nor continuously differentiable on $\mbb R$ in general).
+The function $F_w$ is defined as follows: